Memphis residents are on day 4 of a boil water notice while ice hits Arkansas and Missouri

 The Los Angeles office of the National Weather Service reported possible rain totals up to 1.5 inches (3.8 centimeters) and up to 2.5 inches (6.3 centimeters) across the area’s foothills through Monday night.

-Jim Salter in O’Fallon, Missouri, and Jeff Martin in Atlanta contributed to this report.
+Jim Salter in O’Fallon, Missouri, Andrew DeMillo in Little Rock, Arkansas, and Jeff Martin in Atlanta contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.